The algebraic small object argument as a saturation: The algebraic small object argument

 \subsubsection{Double categories}

 Bourke and Garner \cite{bourke-garner:16,bourke-garner:16-ii,bourke:23} observed that the category of (co)monad (co)algebras associated to an \textsc{awfs} can be seen as the category of vertical morphisms of a double category: identities have canonical (co)algebra structures, and (co)algebra structures on a pair of composable maps can themselves be composed.
-We briefly recall some double-categorical definitions to fix terminology and notation, then recall the double categories of copointed endofunctor and comonad coalgebras induced by an \textsc{awfs}.
+We recall first some double-categorical terminology, then the double categories of copointed endofunctor and comonad coalgebras induced by an \textsc{awfs}.

 \begin{definition}[{{\textcite[\S7.1]{grandis-pare:99}}}] A \emph{pseudo double category} $\dcat{A}$ is a ``pseudo category object in the 2-category of categories''.
 By this, one means that $\dcat{A}$ consists of \begin{enumerate} \item categories $\dcat{A}_0$ and $\dcat{A}_1$; \item functors